 What Is First Contact Resolution (FCR)?

 First contact resolution, also known as one-touch resolution or first call resolution, is a metric used to measure the percentage of customer inquiries that are resolved by a company's customer support agents or representatives in a single conversation or interaction.
-Examples of FCR include a single chat or phone conversation or an email ticket that's resolved with just a single reply.
-As artificial intelligence is applied to customer support, the definition of FCR has broadened to one where customer issues are resolved without any agent interaction or touch.
+Examples of FCR include a single chat, phone conversation, or an email ticket that's resolved with just a single reply.
+As artificial intelligence is applied to customer support, the definition of FCR has broadened to include customer issues that are resolved without any agent interaction or touch.
 Content is presented to the customer that results in immediate resolution either at the point of submitting a ticket or post submitting a ticket.
+This is known as Zero Contact Resolution.

 Companies with high first contact resolution rates typically have high customer satisfaction (CSAT).
 In fact, research conducted by Service Quality Measurement (SQM) Group revealed that for every 1 percent increase in FCR, a company gets a 1 percent improvement in customer satisfaction.
 The same research also revealed that every 1 percent increase in first contact resolution results in a 1 percent decrease in customer support operating costs and a 1 to 5 percent increase in employee satisfaction.